Minneapolis City Council election results: Who will control the majority?

 Ward 10

-After a raucous DFL ward convention in which supporters of challenger Nasri Warsame stormed the stage, first-term Council Member Aisha Chughtai earned the DFL endorsement in addition to the DSA endorsement in her bid for a second term representing Ward 10, which includes Uptown.
+First-term Council Member Aisha Chughtai earned the DFL endorsement and the DSA endorsement in her bid for a second term representing Ward 10.

-She was challenged by Bruce Dachis, who gained the backing of All of Mpls late in the race, as well as Greg Kline and Warsame, who the DFL banned from seeking the party's endorsement ever again.
+She was challenged by Bruce Dachis, who gained the backing of All of Mpls late in the race, as well as Greg Kline and Nasri Warsame.

 Ward 11

-First-term Council Member Emily Koski, a moderate who has tried to position herself as a bridge on certain issues, faced a challenge from Socialist Gabrielle Prosser in Ward 11, which encompasses the south central neighborhoods of the city.
+First-term Council Member Emily Koski, a moderate, faced a challenge from Socialist Gabrielle Prosser in south Minneapolis' Ward 11.

 Ward 13

-Council Vice President Linea Palmisano, a moderate on the council who was first elected in 2013, faced a challenge from civic leader Kate Mortenson in Ward 13, which lies in the southwest corner of the city.
+Council Vice President Linea Palmisano, a moderate first elected in 2013, faced a challenge from civic leader and fellow moderate Kate Mortenson in southwest Minneapolis' Ward 13.

-A victory by Mortenson, who led the local organizing committee for the NICAA basketball final in 2004 and runs an online business, would not change the moderate-progressive dynamic on the council; Mortenson would sit on the moderate wing.
-Zach Metzger and Bob "Again" Carney are also on the ballot.

 Winners of Tuesday's election will serve two-year terms.